ARCHIVED-mean-stack/session-7/README.md

 ##Angular Animation and Routing

-While the example may seem of limited use, this form of animation is important for modern interface design - especially on devices such as phones.
+While the example may seem - at the surface - to be of limited use, this form of animation is important for modern interface design - especially on devices such as phones.

-Declare the add on the html tag:
+Declare the app on the html tag:

 ```html
 <!DOCTYPE html>